conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/post-specifiers.md

 #### Proper nouns

-By extension, a genitive proper noun which is the (post-)specifier of another noun can itself have a genitive noun as post-specifier.
+Similarly, a genitive proper noun which is the (post-)specifier of another noun can itself have a genitive noun as post-specifier.

-> `Bha eagal air Fionn Chumhail na Féinne.` ‘The Fenians’ Cumhal’s Finn was afraid.’
+> `Bha eagal air Fionn Chumhail na Féinne.` ‘Cumhal of the Fenians’s Finn was afraid.’
 >
-> `Thàinig naimhdean Chumhail na Féinne.` ‘The Fenians’ Cumhal’s enemies came.’
+> `Thàinig naimhdean Chumhail na Féinne.` ‘Cumhal of the Fenians’s enemies came.’
 >
 > `Bha eagal air Finn Chumhail Oisein.` ‘Ossian’s Cumhal’s Finn was afraid.’
 >